 \section{Results}

-In this section, we quantify the effects of stellar microlenses on GWs lensed by a galaxy, specifically for the type II macroimage.
+In this section, we quantify the effects of stellar microlenses on GWs lensed by a galaxy, specifically for the type-\Rom{2} macroimage.
 The GW source is placed at a redshift of $z_{\rm s} = 1$ and the macrolens is placed at $z_{\rm l} = 0.5$.
 For the macromodel, we adopt a singular isothermal sphere (SIS) with a lens mass $10^{10} {\rm M}_{\odot}$ with an Einstein radius of $\theta_{\rm SIS}$.
-Such a macromodel will produce multiple GW images if the source is placed within $< \theta_{\rm SIS}$ away from the galactic center.
+Such a macromodel will produce multiple GW images if the source is placed within $< \theta_{\rm SIS}$ away from the centre of the lens galaxy.

-On the source plane, the source is placed at an angular distance of $\eta_{\rm SIS} = 0.1 \theta_{\rm SIS}$ away from the galactic center.
-Since the source is within an Einstein radius from the line-of-sight to the galaxy, there will be two macroimages, one of type \Rom{1} and the other of type \Rom{2}.
+On the lens plane, the source is placed at an angular distance of $\eta_{\rm SIS} = 0.1 \theta_{\rm SIS}$ away from the centre of the lens galaxy (as measured after projecting the source on the lens plane), which produces a macromagnificaton of $\mu = 9$ for the type-\Rom{2} macroimage.
+Since the source is within an Einstein radius from the line of sight to the galaxy, there will be two macroimages, one of type-\Rom{1} and the other of type-\Rom{2}.
 Then, we place a point-mass microlens at an angular distance $\vec{\eta}_{\rm m}$ away from the macroimage position.
-We call $\vec{\eta}_{\rm m},$ the ``micro impact parameter'', as it is the impact parameter of the type \Rom{2} macroimage (if it were a single ray) with respect to the microlens.
+We call $\vec{\eta}_{\rm m},$ the `micro-impact parameter', as it is the impact parameter of the type-\Rom{2} macroimage (if it were a single ray) with respect to the microlens.
 Instead of working with $\vec{x}$ and $\vec{y}$, we work with the their unnormalized counterparts $\vec{\xi}$ and $\vec{\eta}$ for convenience.